 Rubber hoses are heavier and more flexible than ordinary plastic hoses.
 They don’t kink and curl as often.
 However, rubber hoses tend to mark up the surface you're working on with black streaks as you slide them across the concrete.

 Polyurethane hoses are relatively new to the market.
 The steel-braided hose is covered with a clear, bendable plastic casing.
 Professionals love these hoses because they offer the flexibility of rubber without the marring.

 Every hose has two connections: One connects to the pump, and the other connects to the spray gun.
 There are also only two ways you can connect a hose to the pump: you can either twist or snap them together.

 There are many ways you can connect a hose to the gun: Male M22, Female M22, Male QC plug, Female QC plug, and a female 3/8 inch NPT.
 Take a good look at the inlet on your gun.
 Most have a threaded male connector sticking out, but some are female, and others are quick-connect plugs.

 If your gun has a male thread, you simply need to buy an ordinary replacement hose with two M22 threaded (female) connectors.
 One end screws into the pump the other screws into the gun.

 If your gun has a male quick-connect plug, you simply buy a professional-grade hose with a 3/8” female snap coupler.

-High-pressure hoses are meant to withstand immensely powerful pressure over longer periods of time.
+High-pressure hoses are meant to withstand immensely powerful pressure over long periods of time.
 If your hose simply isn't holding up anymore, you need to replace the hose, and not attempt to repair it.
 It may seem tempting to try and fix it yourself, but no amount of water sealant or duct tape will ever be enough to beat out the original integrity of your hose material.